-Custard creams are a great simple bake, quick to cook making them ideal when baking with young children.
+Custard creams are a great simple bake and one I put on here at the request of my daughters.
+They are quick to cook making them an ideal recipe when baking with young children.

-Custard creams have been a favourite baking recipe of mine for years.
+Custard creams have been a favourite biscuit baking recipe of mine for many years.
+I can rarely resist this simple, straightforward biscuit.
 This recipe is my Mum’s, she made these for bake sales and coffee mornings.
-I particularly remember eating them at Birthdays and Christmas.
-There isn’t much to them but I do love eating these crumbly biscuits.
+My sisters and I still love them and I particularly remember eating them around our Birthdays and at Christmas.
+There isn’t much to them, they are a quick bake with few ingredients.
+However, I do love eating these crumbly biscuits, far more so than the shop bought equivalent.

-Since they were small, my daughters have loved to bake and recently decided they wanted to bake custard creams.
-Who doesn’t love a custard cream, a sandwich biscuit with a distinctive yellow hue?
-Without a doubt, this is baking at it’s most simple, making them ideal for baking with children.
 We looked out my recipe, however found it was merely a list of ingredients with no instruction whatsoever.
+Perfectly fine for me, who has made them for years and doesn’t need a recipe.
+Not so much use for my girls.
 My daughters are more than capable of following a simple recipe, even so this was far from a recipe!

 Custard creams always remind me of baking with my own Mum.
 I was never keen on blending the butter and sugar together, we didn’t have a fancy mixer, instead it was a bowl and a wooden spoon.
-I baked as a kid and it’s a love that’s stayed with me.
-This is my Mum’s recipe so I’m not taking any credit, these are exactly how I like them.
+I baked as a kid and it’s a love that’s stayed with me and I’m glad to say that it’s a love that I have passed on to both my daughters.
+Which comes in handy as when I fancy a sweet treat I always have willing volunteers!

 Additional recipe suggestions:

-If you like this recipe then why not try our Easy Bake Melting Moments, our Chocolate Tiffin, our Chocolate & Pecan Brownies or our Chocolate & Hazelnut Cookies.
-All great simple recipes for a days baking with kids.
-If you enjoyed this bake have a look at our Ultimate Guide to Baking with Kids, full of great recipe suggestions for baking with children.
+If you have enjoyed this bake have a look at our Ultimate Guide to Baking with Kids, full of great recipe suggestions, hint and tip for baking with your children.

 - 12 oz butter – softened